hyalen-caldeira/inauth/README.md

 I've been using spring-boot to make the server up, runnable and ready to receive HTTP requests.
 The server is started on port 8088.

 ### Task 3) ###
-Besides the Micro Service to fetch coordinates information, I've also added solution perform some operations, given coordinates of some locations:
+Besides the Micro Service to fetch coordinates information, I've also added solution performing operations through coordinates of some locations:

 #### Create 3 Web Service: ####
  * `getAllDataSets` - GET method to return all data in the DB.